CAST, Helston

 The zoning of the space - with its own street entrance, lobby, servery kitchen and WCs - means that it can host relatively large-scale events without disturbing artist tenants and other users of the building.

-The project was delivered in collaboration with local architect Alison Bunning who led on the latter stages.
+The project was delivered in collaboration with local architect Alison Bunning (link) who led on the latter stages.
 As well as being a crucial part of consolidating the charity’s work, the project has helped reinstate the importance of a building which is a focal point in Helston town centre, and has a significant civic and architectural history for the town.

 Building services have been reworked and access for disabled people improved, with only minor demolition works required to non-original parts of the building.